FFMPEG - Create WebP Animated Images

 I wanted to find an animated image format that would allow me to have a larger, better quality image, than what I can achieve with GIF.

-This is how one can use ffmpeg to convert a short video into a WebP animated image.
+This is how one can use Ffmpeg to convert a short video into a WebP animated image.

 Steps